-Plan a client migration strategy in System Center Configuration Manager
+Plan a client migration strategy in Configuration Manager

-To migrate clients from the source hierarchy to a System Center Configuration Manager destination hierarchy, you must do two tasks.
+To migrate clients from the source hierarchy to a Configuration Manager current branch destination hierarchy, you must do two tasks.
 You must migrate the objects that are associated with the client and you must then reinstall or reassign the clients from the source hierarchy to the destination hierarchy.
 You migrate the objects first so that they are available when the clients are migrated.
 The objects associated with the client are migrated by using migration jobs.
-For information about how to migrate the objects that are associated with the client, see Planning a migration job strategy in System Center Configuration Manager.
+For information about how to migrate the objects that are associated with the client, see Planning a migration job strategy.

 Use the following sections to help you plan to migrate clients to the destination hierarchy.